When Helpers Need Help

 This situation underscores the importance of robust workplace policies and testing and the need for increased awareness about substance abuse across ALL industries.
 It’s a wake-up call for organisations to review and strengthen their approaches to employee wellbeing and safety.

 In Australia, the Australian Health Practitioner Regulation Agency (AHPRA) collaborates with National Boards to verify registered health practitioners across Australia possess appropriate qualifications, training and competency to deliver safe healthcare.
 To ensure practitioners can safely continue their clinical duties or training, breath testing for alcohol and drug screening represent the most effective methods for the Board to confirm registrants are practising unimpaired by substances.
-To read AHPRA’s approved breath testing devices click here.
+AHPRA’s approved breath testing devices are available online of which our LE5 and HH3 are included.